 During my PhD, I developed a bioplastic made of wood, agriculture and marine resources.
 This bioplastic is in the form of thin sheets and would be suitable as food packaging.

-During my PhD, I developed a bioplastic made of wood, agriculture and marine resources.
+During my PhD, I developed a bioplastic made of a polymer abundant in agricultural waste streams.
 This bioplastic is in the form of thin sheets and would be suitable as food packaging.
-The objectives of my research are three-fold: design a bread bag of this bioplastic; measure its durability and elasticity; and demonstrate that it is industrially compostable.

 What does being a Public Scholar mean to you?